 Micro USB cables are some of the most common types of charging and data transfer cables used today.
 They have a small, rounded connector that fits into a variety of devices, making them versatile and easy to use.
 But what is micro USB, exactly?
 And why is it so popular?
 Read on to find out!

-What is a Micro USB?
+What is a micro USB?

-Types of Micro USB
+Types of micro USB

 Mirco USB A